-At York Road Nursery School, Rainbows, Pre-School, and Yorkies Day-care, through a whole staff approach, through 'Therapeutic Approaches to Behaviour,' we aim to teach understanding and values around behaving well.
+At York Road Nursery School, Rainbows, Pre-School, and Yorkies Day-Care, we aim to teach understanding and values around behaving well through 'Therapeutic Approaches to Behaviour' training (TAB) undertaken by all staff.

 Adults and Children are encouraged to: -

 - Treat everyone with kindness and respect.

 - Act with thought and consideration to others.

 - Behave courteously, being always polite and helpful.

 - Be friendly and co-operative.

 - Be honest and truthful.

 - Treat property with respect.